Carla Del Ponte: Career as Swiss diplomat

-Del Ponte served as Switzerland's Ambassador to Argentina from January 2008 until early 2011, when she retired.
+Del Ponte served as Switzerland's Ambassador to Argentina from January 2008 until early 2011.

 Post-retirement

 From September 2012 to August 2017, Del Ponte was a member of the Independent International Commission of Inquiry on the Syrian Arab Republic, under the auspices of the UN High Commissioner for Human Rights.

-In May 2013 she accused the Syrian rebels of using chemical weapons, a view diametrically opposed by the majority of Western government officials.
+In May 2013, she accused the Syrian rebels of using chemical weapons, a view diametrically opposed by the majority of Western government officials.
 She stated, "We still have to deepen our investigation, verify and confirm (the findings) through new witness testimony, but according to what we have established so far, it is at the moment opponents of the regime who are using sarin gas."
 The following day, in an apparent reaction to Del Ponte's comments, the Commission issued a press release clarifying that it "has not reached conclusive findings as to the use of chemical weapons in Syria by any parties in the conflict".

 In March 2014, the Commission published a report that stated that the chemical agents used in the Khan al-Assal chemical attack bore "the same unique hallmarks as those used in Al-Ghouta" in the August 2013 chemical attack.
 The report also indicated, based on "evidence available concerning the nature, quality and quantity of the agents used" that the perpetrators of the Al-Ghouta attack "likely had access to the chemical weapons stockpile of the Syrian military".
-In none of the incidents, however, was the commission's "evidentiary threshold" met in regards to identifying the perpetrators of the chemical attacks.
+In none of the incidents, however, was the commission's "evidentiary threshold" met in regard to identifying the perpetrators of the chemical attacks.

 In August 2017, Del Ponte resigned from the commission, due to frustration at the lack of support from the international community: “We could not obtain from the international community and the Security Council a resolution putting in place a tribunal, an ad hoc tribunal for all the crimes that are committed in Syria...
 Seven years of crime in Syria and total impunity.
 That is not acceptable.”
 She blamed Russia for vetoing action: "Now a prosecutor should continue our work and bring the war criminals before a special court.
 But that is exactly what Russia is blocking with its veto in the U.N.
 Security Council".
 She said that the commission has gathered enough evidence for president al-Assad to be convicted of war crimes.
 Del Ponte told Syria's ambassador that she had been right to quickly reach the conclusion that Assad's government used chemical weapons during an attack on the town of Khan Sheikhoun in April 2017.